-As of 2012, 29.1 million Americans have been diagnosed with diabetes.
+As of 2012, 29.1 million Americans have diabetes.
 That’s almost 10% of the country.
-It’s commonly known that too much sugar is bad for your heart and weight, but a new study shows that high blood sugar is linked to Alzheimer’s as well.
+Too much sugar is bad for your heart and weight.
+However, a new study shows a connection between high blood sugar and Alzheimer’s as well.

-High blood sugar, also referred to as hyperglycemia, has two different types:
+High blood sugar, or hyperglycemia, has two different types:

 This occurs when blood sugar levels hit above 180 mg/dL about 2 hours after you eat.
-For a person without diabetes, these regular level is 140 mg/dL after eating.
+For a person without diabetes, the regular level is 140 mg/dL after eating.

 This occurs when blood sugar levels are 130 mg/dL after not eating or drinking for 8 hours or longer.